Network 18-30

 Home 5 Network 18-30

-Network 18-30 membership offers the opportunity to learn from the vision and historic experience of a national organisation with international connections.
-NCW and its young members grow together, creating exciting opportunities.
-They share the same aims, caring about the challenges facing humanity, about inequality and disadvantage.
-Many of our full members have been with us since they discovered NCYW at school.
+Network 18-30 membership offers the opportunity to engage with the vision and historic experience of a national organisation with international connections.
+Our organisation has supported young women like you for over 125 years.
+If you share our aims, caring about the challenges facing humanity, about inequality and disadvantage, we would love for you to become our future.

-• Represented NCW at the United Nations in New York and Geneva, producing reports and presentations for NCW policy
+• Represent NCW at the United Nations in New York and Geneva, producing reports and presentations for NCW policy

-• Proposed resolutions at the Annual Conference and had them passed and taken forward to Government
+• Propose resolutions at NCW’s Annual Conference, so they can be taken forward to Government

-• Visited schools and universities to give presentations
+• Visit schools and universities to give presentations

-• Become Trustees and sat on the management committee of NCW
+• Become Trustees and join NCW management committee

 Young woman smiling at camera